 A number of free events are being held in South Tyneside this week for the thousands of carers in the borough.

-This year’s campaign, which runs from Monday June 7 to Sunday June 13, has the theme ‘Make Caring Visible and Valued’.
+This year’s campaign, which runs from Monday June 6 to Sunday June 12, has the theme ‘Make caring Visible, Valued and Supported’ .

-They need to be recognised for the difficulties they are experiencing, respected for all they are doing, and provided with information, support and understanding.
+They need to be recognised for the difficulties they are experiencing, respected for all they are doing, provided with information, and given the support they need to care safely.

 There are 6.5m people in the UK who are carers.
 They are looking after a family member or friend who has a disability, mental or physical illness or who needs extra help as they grow older.